terraref/drone-pipeline/README.md

 ## User Stories

-[User stories](https://github.com/terraref/drone-pipeline/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22user+story%22) are used to define the goals and needs of drone pipeline users.
+[User stories](https://github.com/terraref/drone-pipeline/issues/new/choose) are used to define the goals and needs of drone pipeline users.

+## Code Of Conduct
+Follow the link to read our [Code of Conduct](https://github.com/terraref/drone-pipeline/CODEOFCONDUCT.md) stored on our GitHub repository.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/terraref/drone-pipeline/blob/opendronemap/CONTRIBUTING.md) for details on our Code Of Conduct, the process of submitting pull requests, and other details.
+Please read [CONTRIBUTING.md](https://github.com/terraref/drone-pipeline/CONTRIBUTING.md) for details on how anyone can contribute to this project.

 ## Versioning